Need an easy recipe for bacon-wrapped pork chops? Well, I’ve got you covered!

 - 4 pork loin chops: They should be between 3/4 “-1” thick and roughly 6 ounces each

-- Thick-cut bacon: Normally, I recommend using a thinner cut of bacon, but given the thickness of these chops, a thick-cut variety is best.
-That way, the bacon and pork chops will finish at the same rate, and you won’t end up with an undercooked chop and burnt bacon.
+- Thick-cut bacon: Given the thickness of these chops, a thick-cut bacon is best.
+That way, both the bacon and pork chops will cook at the same rate.

 - Salt and black pepper